marlonlewis2020/bom-squad/README.md

 4. Delete your local branch: git branch -d <<branch_name>>

-5. Go to github, go to your branch and click on pull requests
+5. Create Pull Request: Go to github, go to your branch and click on pull requests

 6. click on "New pull request"